 show global variables like '%connections%'

-It outputs following things
+It outputs the following things

 max_connections 4030 max_user_connections 0 reserved_super_connections 20

-As per above command
+As per the above command,

-if max_user_connections is non zero value, increase it to some value.
+if max_user_connections is non-zero value, increase it to some value.

-How can you increase max_user_connections in mysql?
+How can you increase max_user_connections in MySQL?

-There are multiple ways we can configure at startup or runtime
+There are multiple ways we can configure at startup or runtime.